Flu Season This Year: Flu Vaccines & Flu Symptoms

 Flu Treatment

-Some people, such as those who are pregnant, older than age 65 or younger than age 2, have certain chronic conditions such as lung, heart, kidney liver problems or a weak immune system, are at higher risk for flu complications such as pneumonia.
+Some people, such as those who are pregnant, older than age 65 or younger than age 2, or have certain chronic conditions such as lung, heart, kidney liver problems or a weak immune system, are at higher risk for flu complications such as pneumonia.
 If this is you, contact your doctor as early as possible in your illness.
 Your doctor can prescribe an antiviral, which you should take as soon as symptoms start.
-Antivirals can lessen and shorten the flu.
+Antivirals can lessen the severity and duration of the flu.

 No primary care physician?
 No problem.
 UH has you covered with these options:

-UH Virtual Visit brings care right to you.
-Make a virtual appointment using your phone, laptop or PC.
+UH On Demand Virtual Care brings care right to you.
+Start a visit using your phone, laptop or PC.

 UH Convenient Care